TheSomethingSomethingCompany/secret-forest/docs/weekly logs/team_log.md

  - Research Deployment Solutions in Regards to Other App Configurations
  - Fix Authentication and Establish a way for Components to dynamically updated with state changes.
  - Update consistency of design with User Auth pages.
+ - Complete Request For Chat Feature With Frontend Support

 ## Accomplishments